 Vision loss during childhood can impact a child’s ability to learn important skills for growth, development and independence, such as crawling, walking, reading, writing and playing sports.
-About 60% of the patients served by the Retina Foundation of the Southwest are children affected by a pediatric eye disorder, and our scientists and researchers are dedicated to saving sight during the most critical years of development.
+About 60% of the patients served by the Retina Foundation of the Southwest are children affected by a pediatric eye condition, and our scientists and researchers are dedicated to saving sight during the most critical years of development.

 The childhood eye disorders that we research include:

 -Amblyopia (lazy eye)